These towing concepts are from US Sailing’s Safety, Rescue & Support Boat Handling.

 Towing a Sailboat

 If a towline cannot be fastened to the sailboat’s bow or led through a bow chock or fairlead, a person should steer the sailboat.
-If a sailboat has a centerboard or daggerboard, it should be raised 1/2 or 2/3 to improve tacking; if there is no one on the boat, it should be fully raised.
+If a sailboat has a centerboard or daggerboard, it should be raised 1/2 or 2/3 to improve tracking; if there is no one on the boat, it should be fully raised.
 Shifting crew and equipment weight aft to raise the bow also may increase tracking performance.
 Sails are usually lowered on centerboard-type boats to reduce the possibility of capsizing or adversely affecting their control on a tow.
 If towing short distances into the wind, the sails can stay up and flap in the wind.
 Another alternative for small boats is to detach the mainsail from the boom, allowing the sail to flap without the danger of a swinging boom hitting someone.
 On some boats with no standing rigging to support the mast, the mainsail may be detached from the boom and wrapped around the mast and secured.

 Towing a String of Boats